gs-wl/w3e_web/src/components/README.md

 ## Overview

-This directory contains all React components for the RWA DeFi Platform.
+This directory contains all React components for the W3E DeFi Platform.
 The components are organized in a modular, scalable structure following industry best practices for production-ready applications.

 ## Directory Structure